Banner reads "Words are power" in navy and pictures the silhouette of a person speaking into a microphone on a yellow and pink background

 Note: Every individual registered must participate in the contest.

 • Please submit your performance by the date listed.
-Videos will be reviewed and evaluated by February 10-12, 2025 and winners announced
+Videos will be reviewed and evaluated by February 7-9th

 Individual Student Registration